Factbox: Promises made by Russian leaders at the St Petersburg forum

 2015, Putin

-Says Russia managed to stabilize situation and avoided deep crisis, the country is "confidently" passing through difficulties thanks to its internal safety cushions.
+Says Russia managed to stabilise situation and avoided deep crisis, the country is "confidently" passing through difficulties thanks to its internal safety cushions.

 2016, Putin